Bhupesh-V/Bhupesh-V.github.io/_posts/2021-02-14-learn-how-to-use-code-snippets-vim-cowboy.md

 endsnippet
 ```

 The part in braces `{1:title}` is called a placeholder.
 When the snippet is expanded, `Ctrl` + `j` will visually select the next placeholder so that you can change the text.
-In the same way `Ctrl` + `k` will visually select the previously entered placeholder
+In the same way `Ctrl` + `k` will visually select the previously entered placeholder.
+A snippet can have any number of placeholders starting from `$1`.
+The last placeholder is set to `$0` which marks the position of where your cursor will be at the end.

 Here is a short demo of how this works